Silicon, the silent engine driving biotech roadmaps

 This allows biotech companies to benefit not only from prototyping and low-volume manufacturing but also from a seamless transition to large-scale commercial production at foundries through process technology transfer.

-Imec has a 200mm and 300mm state-of-the-art cleanroom with 24/7 operation, and is building its 450mm infrastructure.
+Imec has a 200mm and 300mm state-of-the-art cleanroom with 24/7 operation.

 - Integrated photonics: SOI-based wafer-scale integrated silicon photonics platform (iSiPP) and ultra-low-loss silicon nitride (ULLSiN), available on both 200mm and 300mm wafers.
 The platform includes a broad range of components such as waveguides, edge couplers, gratings modulators and detectors.
 The SiN variant is particularly suited for biotech and life sciences, supporting applications in visible-wavelength photonics.

-- Advanced lithography: Dry 193 and immersion 193, e-beam, EUV and nanoimprint, for optical gratings and nanopores
+Specifically for medical applications, these process capabilities are of interest:- Advanced lithography: Dry 193 and immersion 193, e-beam, EUV and nanoimprint, for optical gratings and nanopores

 - Post-processing of CMOS wafers: mirrors, band pass and lenses on imagers, active apertures on CMOS, low-temperature SiN photonics, nano-scale electrode material for biology applications